dempsey-CMAR/sensorstrings/README.md

 ### Compile and format with `sensorstrings`

+The `ss_compile_deployment_data()` function makes it easy to compile these files into a single data frame, with additional information added from the deployment log.

+#### Deployment Log

 The deployment log includes the deployment and retrieval dates, information on where the string was deployed, and the depth of each sensor.